-- Exchange: Since VSS backups truncate logs upon completion, we recommend that you disable circular logging.
+- Exchange: Since VSS backups truncate logs upon completion, we recommend that you enable circular logging.
 Make sure that the VSS writers for Exchange are enabled.
 Disable any autoarchiving tools, as they will cause larger incremental backups.

 - DFS: Distributed file systems on servers that stage and replicate files and folders to other places may cause large incremental backups.
 By default, DFS should not cause large changes as long as the transfers occur as expected and the VSS writer that maintains them remains stable.